 CULTIVATED AREA IN PORTUGAL

-Ripening period: average-late (7 days after Godello).
+Ripening period: medium-late (7 days after Godello).

 the reddish bud has an open apex with evenly distributed pigmentation and medium hairiness.
 The medium-sized leaf has a semi-closed petiolar sinus, five lobes and slightly inward-curved edges.
 The cluster is large, winged, medium compact, cylindrical, or cylindrical-conical.
 The medium-sized spherical berry is of golden yellow colour and has a juicy pulp.

 vine of medium-high vigour and semi-upright growth habit.
 It prefers deep soils of medium fertility, somewhat dry.
 Susceptible to water deficiencies.